 The solutions in my Justice for Georgia Plan will decriminalize poverty and provide pathways to restoration for those who have committed crimes but want to do better.
 Right now, if you have money, you can artfully navigate the criminal justice system and maybe even avoid it altogether.
 But, if you are poor, you are often overwhelmed by the system.
-The majority of Georgians incarcerated in local jails have never been convicted of crime.
-They are simply too poor to pay their bail.
+Right now, the majority of Georgians incarcerated in local jails have not been convicted of a crime.
+Many are simply too poor to pay their bail.
 The Constitution says that punishment is for the convicted, not the merely arrested, and Georgia must be on the right side of the law.
 The collateral consequences of our justice system have wide-ranging impacts, including loss of jobs, children sent into foster care, loss of housing and more people shifted from work to the social safety net.
 The entire community is affected, and everyone becomes less secure.

 We spend too much money locking people up without proof this makes our communities safer or spends taxpayer dollars wisely.
 Instead of safety, we get higher unemployment and less community stability.
 Georgia cannot turn away from our progress, and we have much more to do.
 The cost to our families and our economy is too great.
 My vision is a Georgia built on fairness and where poverty is not a life sentence.
 In addition to working to end money bail for nonviolent offenses, I will focus on decriminalizing certain traffic offenses, limiting the forfeiture of drivers licenses for failure to pay fines, increasing fairness in the assessment and imposition of criminal justice debt, adequately funding indigent defense, improving access to community-based mental health and substance abuse programs and other solutions to ensure that incomes do not determine outcomes in the justice system.

 My Justice for Georgia Plan addresses five key areas.
 Tackling each of these areas will improve court, jail, and prison systems, lower incarceration rates, reduce recidivism, aid law enforcement, and make our communities safer by building trust throughout Georgia.